 “We hate to see a bookstore go out of business because it bothers us as a general bookstore business," Robinson said.
 "On the other hand we see it as it may help our business.
 A little, but not a lot.”

-Only a few weeks before the Borders announcement, Atlanta Book Exchange in Poncey-Highland closed its doors and turned the space over to an eco-friendly boutique.
+Only a few weeks before the Borders announcement, Atlanta Book Exchange in Poncey-Highland and turned the space over to an eco-friendly boutique.

 Robinson doesn’t expect the customers to come flooding through the doors any time soon.